warelab/release-notes/maize/NAM Genomes Release 1---2021-05-01.md

 processed through the [EMBL-EBI Expression Atlas](https://www.ebi.ac.uk/gxa/plant/experiments).
 The set consists of nine studies with baseline expression in B73 and 14 studies of differential expression.

-Please do not hesitate to [contact the Expression Atlas team](https://www.ebi.ac.uk/support/gxa) if you have any questions about how experiments for Expression Atlas are selected or you wish to recommend datasets that you feel should be ingested and displayed here.

 ## Pathways {#pathways}

 269 orthology-based pathways associated with 1,216 Zea mays B73 genes.